 What is soy?

 Here you will find out is soy sauce vegan and what is it made of.
-Soy foods are made from soybeans, a species of the legume family, which originated in Southeast Asia (14).
+Soy foods are made from soybeans, a species of the legume family, which originated in Southeast Asia (13).
 Soy protein is a favored meat replacement, thus being a great option for vegetarians.
-Indeed, soy is the only plant-based protein source that contains the eight essential amino acids (1) which are vital for the synthesis of body protein (10).
-In fact, soy is more suitable than some animal products which are rich in protein but concurrently high in saturated fat (14).
+Indeed, soy is one of the few complete plant-based protein sources that contains the nine essential amino acids (11) which are vital for the synthesis of body protein (8).
+In fact, soy is more suitable than some animal products which are rich in protein but concurrently high in saturated fat (13).

 The list of the most famous soy foods